fastoch/k8s_zeroToHero/README.md

 And k8s answers many other challenges that we haven't mentioned yet...

-# How does k8s work?
+# k8s Pods, Nodes and Clusters

 Containers work exactly the same in k8s as they do outside of it.